Alex-Wang1/CSE-110-Lab_0/index.md

 🏃🏻 3. leave building
 ```

-This site was built using [Github Page] (https://pages.github.com/)
+This site was built using [Github Page](https://pages.github.com/).